mikedixson/mikedixson.com/content/posts/2024-09-10-ssh-to-an-aws-instance-over-ssm.md

 preview: /images/ssh terminal-lrg (Small).png
 draft: false
 tags:
   - aws
   - ssh
   - powershell
 categories:
   - AWS
+  - How To
   - Security
 author: Mike Dixson
 type: featured
 excerpt: While you can use an SSH proxy command to connect over SSM to your AWS EC2 instances, you lose the ability to log the session properly